 If your youth might be interested in a university degree, start planning before 9th grade by talking to a high school guidance counselor.
 Visit college campuses and make an appointment to talk with someone in the campus office for students with disabilities; college disability counselors can provide useful information on what accommodations are available for each student.
 Consider going to a two-year school or community college to explore post-secondary learning environments.

 Here are several TXP2P newsletter articles on going to college:

-Here are 2 excellent websites about going to college with a disability:
+Here is an excellent website about going to college with a disability:

 Alternatives for post-secondary education include vocational training programs and college programs for people with intellectual and developmental disabilities.
 Here are some examples:

 - Texas State Technical College http://www.waco.tstc.edu (In Waco and sites around the state)